citrus-thunder/clisharp/readme.md

 ### Shell Properties

-* `WelcomeMessage`: Sets the message that shows upon the shell's launch.
+* `WelcomeMessage`: Sets the message that shows upon the Shell's launch.
-* `ExitMessage`: Sets the message that shows when the shell is closed.
+* `ExitMessage`: Sets the message that shows when the Shell is closed.
 * `PromptPrefix`: Sets what characters prepend the user's commands on each line.

 ### Shell Events